mkj777/codec/README.md

 Tracking Playtime
 Customizable Themes

 ### Installation
-Download the latest release from the Releases section on GitHub.
+Download the latest release from the Releases section on GitHub

 ### Requirements
-- Windows 10 or later
+Windows 10 or later

 ### Development
-Codec is a C# WinUI 3 Project in .NET 9.0.
+Codec is a C# WinUI 3 Project using .NET 9.0
-using Inno Setup for creating the installer.
+using Inno Setup for creating the installer